stackingdeezlayers/Annex-K3-SLM-Toolhead/README.md

-(NOTE: This repo is licensed under CC BY-NC-SA 4.0, and **not** the annex license as there is no cad here based on annex cad)
+(NOTE: This repo is licensed under CC BY-NC-SA 4.0, and **not** the annex license as there is no CAD here based on Annex CAD)